FabmanHQ/fabman-api/README.md

 ## Authentication

 Most requests require authentication.
-At the moment only cookie authentication is avaiable, but other methods will follow soon.
+You can use either cookies or API keys for authentication.
+Both cookies and API keys act as a bearer tokens: anyone who has that cookie or API key can see and change everything you have access to — so you want to guard them as well as you guard your password.

 ### Cookie authentication

 The simplest way to authenticate is by obtaining an authentication cookie using your email address and password.
-The cookie acts as a bearer token, so anyone who has that cookie can see and change everything you have access — so you want to guard it as well as you guard your password.

 If you're using the [interactive documentation page](#basics), you can simply sign in via [the web form](https://fabman.io/login) and your browser will automatically use that cookie for all API requests.